JohnNellas/CSAE-Automated-Characterization/README.md

 python3 csae_predict -p /path/to/images -d skin -l 2
 ```

+## Execution Details

+The script execution predicts the label of each image contained in the specified as argument directory, and creates an excel file that contain the results as pairs of filenames and predicted labels.
+This excel file is stored under the ```classification_results_csae/classification_results_{datasetName}/classification_results_ls_{latentSpaceDimensions}_dimensions```, with the filename ```results.xlsx```, where the required directories are automatically created during the script execution.

 ## Acknowledgements
 This project has received funding from the Hellenic Foundation for Research and Innovation (HFRI), under grant agreement No 1901.